DCC-EX/dcc-ex.github.io/docs/reference/hardware/servo-module.rst

 - active_angle = The angle to which the servo will move when the turnout is thrown (refer below for further detailed information).
 - inactive_angle = The angle to which the servo will move when the turnout is closed (refer below for further detailed information).
 - profile = There are five profiles to choose from that determine the speed at which a turnout will move: Instant, Fast, Medium, Slow, and Bounce (note we don't recommend Bounce for a turnout definition).
-- description = A human-friendly description of the turnout that will appear in WiThrottle apps and Engine Driver.
+- description = A human-friendly description of the turnout that will appear in WiThrottle apps and |Engine Driver|.
 Note that this must be enclosed in quotes "".

 An example definition for a servo connected to the second control pins of the first PCA9685 connected to the CommandStation, using the slow profile for prototypical operation: